Cold brew coffee has a rising star in the world of coffee geeks. In this post, I’ll take a closer look at the chilled coffee phenomenon.

-Some well-meaning advice about having ice coffee in the morning is to put your leftover hot coffee in the fridge and take it out in the morning.
+Some well-meaning advice about having ice coffee is to put your leftover hot coffee in the fridge and take it out in the morning.

 That’s great, but who has leftover coffee?

-In this article, I’ll tell you everything you need to know in order to find the best cold brew coffee maker for your particular needs.
+In this article, I’ll tell you everything you need to know in order to find the best cold brew coffee maker for that refreshing caffeine-kick.

-Sometimes, people use cold brew and iced coffee interchangeably, but the terms mean two different things:
+Sometimes, people use cold brew, cold drip and iced coffee interchangeably, but the terms mean different things:

 Cold brewing produces a coffee concentrate that you can dilute with water, ice or milk (well, anything, really.
 It’s up to you)